Nelson's Pillar: Post-partition

 By 1949 the Irish Free State had evolved into the Republic of Ireland and left the British Commonwealth, but not all Irish opinion favoured the removal of the Pillar.
 That year the architectural historian John Harvey called it "a grand work", and argued that without it, "O'Connell Street would lose much of its vitality".
 Most of the pressure to get rid of it, he said, came from "traffic maniacs who ... fail to visualise the chaos which would result from creating a through current of traffic at this point".
 In a 1955 radio broadcast Thomas Bodkin, former director of the National Gallery of Ireland, praised not only the monument, but Nelson himself: "He was a man of extraordinary gallantry.
 He lost his eye fighting bravely, and his arm in a similar fashion".

 On 29 October 1955, a group of nine students from University College Dublin obtained keys from the Pillar's custodian and locked themselves inside, with an assortment of equipment including flame throwers.
 From the gallery they hung a poster of Kevin Barry, a Dublin Irish Republican Army (IRA) volunteer executed by the British during the War of Independence.
 A crowd gathered below, and began to sing the Irish rebel song "Kevin Barry".
-Eventually members of the Gardaí (Irish police) broke into the Pillar and ended the demonstration.
+Eventually members of the Gardaí broke into the Pillar and ended the demonstration.
 No action was taken against the students, whose principal purpose, the Gardaí claimed, was publicity.

 In 1956, members of the Fianna Fáil party, then in opposition, proposed that the statue be replaced by one of Robert Emmet, Protestant leader of an abortive rebellion in 1803.
 They thought that such a gesture might inspire Protestants in Northern Ireland to fight for a reunited Ireland.
 In the North the possibility of dismantling and re-erecting the monument in Belfast was raised in the Stormont parliament, but the initiative failed to gain the support of the Northern Ireland government.